LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/GettingStartedWithBotBuilding/intents.md

 indicator: both
 ---

 In this tutorial, you take things to the next level.
 Instead of using patterns to trigger a dialog, you use an intent.
 LivePerson offers several trained and pre-built domains to help you get up and running quickly with intents.
-For this tutorial, we’ll take advantage of the Cross-vertical starter pack, which is designed as a great starting point for any brand with an online presence.
+For this tutorial, we’ll take advantage of the Cross-vertical pre-built domain, which is designed as a great starting point for any brand with an online presence.

 <!--
 ### Watch the video - Intents & entities